 FIVE Key Roles of a Community Manager

 Many companies are now properly utilising social media and community development to improve their relations with their audience further.
-Professionals who can make use of their skills to keep the community updated are now in demand, and they are called Community Managers.
+Professionals who can make use of their skills to keep the community updated are now in demand.
+These professionals are called Community Managers.

 Community Manager defined

 Considered as the face of a company, a Community Manager is in charge of managing communications.
-A role which needs one to be digital savvy, he/she will be responsible for everything related to communications, social media, PR, content creations, and events, among many other things.
+A role which needs one to be digital savvy.
+He/she will be responsible for everything related to communications.
+This will include social media, PR, content creations, and events, among many other things.

-It is a Web 2.0 communications role, where online tools and in-person networking are incorporated to create relationships and build the company’s brand effectively.
+It is a Web 2.0 communications role.
+Online tools and in-person networking are incorporated.
+This helps create relationships and build the company’s brand effectively.

 Skills Needed for a Community Manager

-If you are considering getting a Community Manager for your company, then these are some skills you can look for to spot the best candidate:
+If you’re considering getting a Community Manager for your company, these are some skills to look for to spot the best candidate:

-- Outgoing personality – Their role will involve attending networking events, so it is only right that they are confident and comfortable in dealing with strangers
+- Outgoing personality: Their role will involve attending networking events.
+It is therefore right that they are confident and comfortable in dealing with strangers

-- Writing Skills – Some background in journalism or writing experiences will be essential since they would be the ones who’ll create content for your company
+- Writing Skills: Some background in journalism or writing experiences will be essential.
+This is important, as they would be the ones who’ll create content for your company

-- Social Media Experience – Although it’s not a must, knowing their way around social media tools will go a long way and help you cut down time on training.
+- Social Media Experience: Although it’s not a must, knowing their way around social media tools will go a long way.
+It will also help you cut down time on training.
 Being able to manage themselves around WordPress perfectly and is familiar with social networking sites would be a good edge.

-- Passion and interest – The Community Manager you’ll be hiring should be very interested towards the industry you are in and should be passionate at what they do.
+- Passion and interest: The Community Manager should be very interested in the industry you are in.
+They should be passionate at what they do.

-- Good employee – The usual trait everyone looks for a potential candidate — intelligent, someone who can multi-task, has initiative and time management skills.
-Since their role will involve managing many areas of the business, look for someone who has the brains and doesn’t get stressed easily under pressure
+- Good employee: The usual trait everyone looks for a potential candidate — intelligent.
+Someone who can multi-task, has initiative and time management skills.
+Since their role will involve managing many areas of the business, look for someone who has the brains.
+Ensure that he/she doesn’t get stressed easily under pressure